theiagen/public_health_bioinformatics/docs/workflows/data_import/create_terra_table.md

 ??? toggle "Click for more information"
     Navigate to the folder where your data is ("example_upload" in this example) and right-click on the folder name and select "Copy link address."

-    If you uploaded data with the Terra data uploader, your collection will be nested in the “uploads” folder.
+    If you uploaded data with the Terra data uploader, your collection will be nested in the "uploads" folder.

     ![Data tab](../../assets/create_terra_table/example2.png)